ufosky-cpp/CMakeCooking/README.md

  - If a recipe is included (with the `-r` option) then fetch, configure, and build all dependencies of the project
  - Configure the project

-# Examples

-The [CMakeWorkflows](https://github.com/hakuch/CMakeWorkflows) repository describes in some depth a work-flow with `cmake-cooking`.
-You may also be interested in the CMake specification of the [Pretty](https://github.com/hakuch/Pretty) and [Snake](https://github.com/hakuch/Snake) projects for reference.

 # References

 - ["Effective CMake" from C++Now 2017](https://www.youtube.com/watch?v=bsXLMQ6WgIk)